benedict-96/Cemracs2023/paper/src/rigid_body.md

 # The rigid body

-In the following, we will consider the rigid body as an example to study the performance of our new volume-preserving transformer.
+In this appendix, we sketch the derivation of the rigid body equations used in [Experimental results](@ref).
 The differential equation for the rigid body [hairer2006geometric, arnold1978mathematical](@cite) describes the dynamics of a solid object fixed at a point.
 M[fig:RigidBody]m(@latex) shows an example for a rigid body.
 Its dynamics can always be described in terms of an ellipsoid.
 To see this, let us consider the derivation of the rigid body equations.
 The motion of a point ``(x_1, x_2, x_3)^T`` in the rigid body ``\mathcal{B}`` can be described as follows:
 ```math